pyro-kinetics/pyrokinetics/docs/tutorials/using_pyrokinetics_on_hpc_systems.rst

    srun $gs2 tdotp_highq0.geqdsk.d/tdotp_highq0.in
    srun $gs2 tdotp_negtri.geqdsk.d/tdotp_negtri.in

+``srun`` is a clever alternative to ``mpirun`` or ``mpiexec`` that better understands what resources you have available and how best to deploy jobs across a multi-node architecture.
+The lines beginning with ``#SBATCH`` are used to configure ``srun``, and it's also possible to pass these details as command line arguments.
+Here we've chosen to perform three sequential runs with 24 MPI processes each.
+There is an upper limit to the number of ``srun`` calls you can make in a single job submission, so if you need to run a lot of small jobs, it's worth checking with your system administrators and perhaps splitting these jobs across multiple batch scripts.

-The script can be submitted to the job scheduler using:
+The batch script can be submitted to the job scheduler using:

 .. code-block:: bash